yiisoft/yii-bootstrap4/README.md

     <br>
 </p>

+> ⚠️ Please do not start new projects with Bootstrap 4.
+There is [Bootstrap 5 package available](https://github.com/yiisoft/yii-bootstrap5).

 This [Yii Framework] extension encapsulates [Twitter Bootstrap 4] components and plugins in terms of Yii widgets, and thus makes using Bootstrap components/plugins in Yii applications extremely easy.